asteinarson/knemm/README.md

 ```
 We will implement this differently below, directly in the `person` module.
 Both approaches are valid, but since the functionality is quite generic, it fits well to implement it directly there.

+### Why the reference properties ?
+Above, we say the PersonGroup expects data types on columns in `Person` to be fulfilled (and some additional property).
+Why do we do this?
+After all the columns are declared in `Person_1` (or `Person_2`)?

+Well, if the module `Person` later decides to modify or drop some of the columns that `PersonGroup` depends
+on, then we would not know of that - and fail at runtime.
+With explicitely saying exactly what one module
+wants from another one, we get a way to clearly and directly know of this, when the claim causing the issue
+is installed (upgraded) within the application.

+Actually, as long as another module has a reference on a column in another module, that module can only
+modify that column in minor ways - and it cannot drop it.

 ## An e-commerce example - with modules
 A slightly more complex example is that of a simple e-commerce backend.
 It will consist of these loosely coupled modules: